To reach the Spiritual Care Department, call 905-895-4521, ext. 2539.

 Spiritual Care Providers at Southlake:

-- offer a compassionate caring presence and empathetic listening
+- offer a compassionate caring presence and empathetic listening;

-- offer prayer if welcomed
+- offer prayer if requested;

-- are committed to confidentiality
+- are committed to confidentiality and privacy;